Probably the most important factor in starting up a care farm is motivation. You have to really want to do it, and not purely as a business activity.

 Questions to ask

 If your motivation is primarily economic you may want to think about doing something else.
-In the first instance it may be worth asking yourself some searching questions to see if you’re really ready to take your idea further:
+In the first instance, try asking yourself the following questions to see if you’re ready to take your idea further:

 What is my motivation - How long have I been thinking about this and why do I want to do it?

-Have you thought about which client group/s you would like to welcome to your farm and why?
+Which client group/s would I like to welcome to my farm and why?

-What activities could be done on your farm and would the potential client group/s be interested or suited?
+What activities could be done on my farm and would the potential client group/s be interested or suited?

-Is it possible to find activities to do all year round, rain or shine?
+Can I find activities to do all year round, and in all weathers?

-Do I have facilities for people to get warm and dry, eat their lunch etc or would I need to build/convert somewhere?
+Do I have the facilities for people to get warm and dry or eat lunch, would I need to build/convert somewhere?

 Do I have the money to invest into that or would I need to find funding?

 Do I like spending time with people and do I want them on the farm every day or just a couple of days a week?